 Team

-Ass.-Prof.in Dr.in Katharina Hametner
+Ass.-Prof.in Dr.in Katharina Hametner, Head

-Katharina Hametner is a psychologist and director of the Institute for Qualitative Social Research.
+Katharina Hametner is a psychologist and head of the Institute for Qualitative Social Research.
 She has been teaching in the areas of qualitative methods, philosophy of science as well as social psychology since 2008.
 Her research focuses on the social psychology of social inequality, resentment and racism research, and qualitative social research.

 Teaching focus: Qualitative methods, social psychology, philosophy of science.